It's the Rush Limbaugh Program and the Excellence in Broadcasting Network.

 It's stupid.

-This is like talking to a six-year-old, analyzing this story.
+This is like talking to a six-year-old.

-It's like trying to argue logic with a six-year-old.
+Analyzing this story is like trying to argue logic with a six-year-old.

 It's a waste of time.

-She said the Washington press corps is helping the Republicans.
+She said the Washington Press Corps is helping the Republicans.

 They've become a pale imitation of Woodward and Bernstein.